joshcarp/docs.buf.build/docs/breaking/configuration.md

 ### `ignore`

 The `ignore` key is **optional**, and enables you to exclude directories or files from all breaking rules when running `buf breaking`.
+If a directory is ignored, then all files and subfolders of the directory will also be ignored.
 The specified directory or file paths **must** be relative to the `buf.yaml`.
 For example, the breaking result in `foo/bar.proto` is ignored if you apply this: